Flipkart/recyclerlistview/README.md

     }
 };
 ```
+You can find similar web sample [here](samples/web/Sample1.js).

 ## Contact Us
-Please open issues if you find any bugs.
+Please open issues for any bugs that you encounter.
 You can reach out to me on twitter [@naqvitalha](https://www.twitter.com/naqvitalha) or, write to cross-platform@flipkart.com for any questions that
 you might have.